A function is considered computable if, and only if, it satisfies the following conditions as set out in the Church-Turing Thesis:

 The real numbers are uncountable, so most real numbers are not computable.
 The set of finitary functions on the natural numbers is uncountable, so most are not computable.
 Examples of such functions are Busy Beaver and the Kolmogorov complexity. #TOSEE

 Similarly, most subsets of the natural numbers are not computable.
 The Halting Problem was the first such set to be constructed.
 Turing and Church independently showed that this set of natural numbers is not computable.
-According to the Church-Turing thesis, there is no effective procedure (with an algorithm) that can perform these computations.
+According to the Church-Turing Thesis, there is no effective procedure (with an algorithm) that can perform these computations.